neomonkeus/blender_nif_plugin/docs/user/features/scene/index.rst

 Nif Version
 ===========

+**Game**
+    The target game template, this will update the sub fields with the corresponding version.

 **Nif Version**
    The base version, generally related to a single game or company.
    * This is currently not very user-friendly, this will be addressed in a future release